 - For the meat:

 Season the pork cubes with salt, pepper, unpeeled crushed garlic, sweet red pepper paste, bay leaf and white wine.
-Let marinate about one hour. - Put the olive oil and the onion cut into round slices in a saucepan and sauté over low heat until the onion start to turn slightly golden, stirring occasionally.
-Add the pork together with the marinade and stir with a spoon.
-Cover the pan with a lid and cook over medium-low heat about 35 to 40 minutes, stirring occasionally.
-Turn off the heat, sprinkle with chopped coriander and set aside.
+Let marinate about one hour. - In a large saucepan, add the olive oil and the onion cut into round slices.
+Sauté over low heat until the onion start to turn slightly golden, stirring occasionally.

 - For the Portuguese migas:

-Boil the water in a saucepan. - Put the olive oil and the peeled garlic in a saucepan and sauté over low heat about 3 to 4 minutes, stirring occasionally.
-Add the bread cut into pieces, season with salt and pepper and mix with a spoon in the olive oil.
-Add gradually the boiling water and stir with a spoon until the bread start to break down.
-Sprinkle with chopped coriander, mix well and serve the migas with the pork.
+- Add the bread cut into pieces, season with salt and pepper and mix with a spoon in the olive oil.
+Gradually add the boiling water and stir with a spoon until the bread start to break down.